Conedy/Conedy/documentation/nodes.rst

 See :ref:`nodes` for a full list of available node dynamics.

 All node dynamics are described in ini-like reference files, which are explained in the following.
-If the dynamics you want to investigate is not available in Conedy, you still may implement it yourself by creating such a file, which has to be put into a directory which is specified in the config.h file.
+If the dynamics you want to investigate is not available in Conedy, you still may implement it yourself by creating such a file, which has to be put into a directory which is specified in the ``config.h`` file (which is positioned in ``$HOME/.config/conedy`` by the ``.deb``-package).
 Conedy needs to be recompiled afterwards, which will be automatically issued on the next import to python if a file in this directory is modified or added.

 In the following the syntax for such a file will be explained using the Rössler oscillator as an example (available as :ref:`roessler` in Conedy).
 Before delving into the details we give the file’s full content for the sake of an overview: